 Rapid cycling is more commonly observed in women.
 Furthermore, women tend to have a higher frequency of depressive and mixed episodes compared to men.
 Interestingly, men often have their initial encounter with bipolar disorder during a manic state, whereas women tend to experience their first episode in a depressive state.

-Diagnosis of Bipolar Disorder at CHMC in Dubai
+Diagnosis of Bipolar Disorder

-The first step in properly treated bipolar disorder is getting the correct diagnosis.
-A thorough diagnostic approach is important because bipolar disorder can resemble other serious psychiatric conditions.
-Diagnoses such as schizophrenia, schizoaffective disorder, ADHD, or depression can be misdiagnosed as BD.
+An in-depth investigation is also important because bipolar disorder can resemble other serious psychiatric conditions.
+Diagnoses such as schizophrenia, schizoaffective disorder, ADHD, or depression can be misdiagnosed as bipolar disorder.

-Treatment for Bipolar Disorder
+Treatment for Distinct Episodes in Bipolar Disorder

 Untreated bipolar disorder leads usually to more frequent and more severe episodes, than when the illness first appeared.
 In the worst-case scenario, the condition can evolve in developing the rapid cycling.
 Also, delays in getting the correct diagnosis and treatment make the patient more likely to experience personal, social, and work-related problems.